andy-ife/pi-speech-translator/README.md

 # pi-speech-translator
 A raspberry pi based project for translating audio from one language to another.
-Features translations from native Nigerian languages.
+Supports translations from native Nigerian languages.